oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 #### Determining your tenancy Object Storage Namespace

 - Navigate to the **Tenancy Information** screen
-  - Click the Hambueger menu
+  - Click the "Hamburger" menu
   - In the menu, scroll down to **Administration**,
   - Click **Administration** then **Tenancy Details**